-SEARCH UNIVERSITY LIBRARIES
+SEARCH UNIVERSITY LIBRARIES WEBSITE

 Special Collections & Archives houses the May 4 Collection, one of the largest archives related to the Kent State Shootings and their aftermath.
 More than 50,000 items from this archive are now available in digital format online, along with oral histories and audiovisual materials.
 Our archivists and librarians have in-depth expertise in assisting researchers, filmmakers, students and others to access archival resources associated with May 4.
-Your oral history would be preserved in this archive and become part of the historical record.
+Your personal account would be preserved in this archive and become part of the historical record.